restarone/comfortable-mexican-sofa-docs/Tags.md

     {{ cms:field:some_label:integer }}     # a number field

 ## Snippet
-Snippet tags are bits or reusable content that can be used anywhere.
+Snippet tags are bits of reusable content that can be used anywhere.
 Imagine creating content like a sharing widget, or business address that you want to randomly use across your site.

     {{ cms:snippet:some_label }}

 ## Helper
 Helper is a wrapper for your regular helpers.
-Normally you cannot have IRB in CMS content, so there are tags that allow calling helpers and partials.
+Normally you cannot have ERB in CMS content, so there are tags that allow calling helpers and partials.

     {{ cms:helper:method_name }}          # same as <%= method_name() %>
     {{ cms:helper:method_name:x:y:z }}    # same as <%= method_name('x', 'y', 'z') %>